+historical connection

 American Dressage Legends: Violet Hopkins

 Pioneer of dressage education

-he name Violet Hopkins is not well known in modern dressage, and as a rider Hopkins (1909-2002) achieved what might be called only modest success-no Olympic medals or other marquee competitive accomplishments.
+The name Violet Hopkins is not well known in modern dressage, and as a rider Hopkins (1909-2002) achieved what might be called only modest success-no Olympic medals or other marquee competitive accomplishments.
 But the Michigan woman had a towering impact on the sport of dressage in America.

 Perhaps it was Hopkins' own lack of early formal riding instruction that led her to become such a crusader for dressage education.
 A self-taught initially at a public stable in Grosse Pointe, MI.
 Six years later, she was offered the position of instructor at the Bloomfield (MI) Open Hunt Club, where she remained for eleven years, doing both dressage and eventing.

 When Hopkins learned that Arthur Konyot (patriarch of the famed circus family, and father of Olympian Tina) was coming to the Midwest, she arranged to study with "Pop" for a week.
 Other mentors included Chuck Grant ("Historical Connection," April), Capt.
-Vladimir Littauer, and
+Vladimir Littauer, and Erich Bubble.

-Erich Bubble.

 As Hopkins related in her essay "The Great Need" (at right), she believed strongly that the US needed better-trained dressage instructors.
-With that goal in mind, she established her own dressage school at Tristan Oaks Farm.
-Union Lake, MI, in 1969.
-That same year, she helped to found the Midwest Dressage Association; she would go on to serve as one of the founding members of the USDF.
+With that goal in mind, she established her own dressage school at Tristan Oaks Farm, Union Lake, MI, in 1969.
+That same year, she helped to found the Midwest Dressage Association; she would go on to serve

+as one of the founding members of the

-For eleven years, Tristan Oaks was the
+For eleven years,

+Tristan Oaks was the

-site of the Violet Hopkins Seminars for Dressage Instructors, which were led by such notables as Col. Aage Sommer and Maj.
+FORMIDABLE PAIR: Violet Hopkins and her Grand Prix-level, offthe-track Thoroughbred, Dark Warrior, in an undated photo equestrian who grew up riding on her family's farm, Hopkins did not receive a formal riding lesson until after college-where, serendipitously, she studied to become a teacher.
+Hopkins saved enough money from her teaching paychecks to purchase her first horse, and then she began teaching riding professionally, site of the Violet Hopkins Seminars for Dressage Instructors, which were led by such notables as Col. Aage Sommer and Maj.
 Anders Lindgren.
 The Hopkins seminars are the forerunner of the USDF National Dressage Symposium, the USDF FEI-Level Trainers' Conference, and the USDF Instructor Certification Program itself.
+USDF.

 For her efforts to develop a strong educational base for instructors and trainers, which did much to promote and enhance the sport of dressage in the US, Violet Hopkins was inducted into the Roemer Foundation/USDF Hall of Fame in 1998.
 Read on for Hopkins' essay, "The Great Need," followed by a clinic report that illustrates her commitment to "train the trainers" dressage education.

-THE GREAT NEED

-By Violet Hopkins

-It has been my privilege during the past few years to be invited to many areas throughout the United States, to assist people with their riding.
+THE GREAT NEED By Violet Hopkins It has been my privilege during the past few years to be invited to many areas throughout the United States, to assist people with their riding.
 These experiences have revealed the sad truth concerning the state of riding in this great country.
-It is evident that people interested in horses are seeking a better means of riding, known as dressage.
-To pursue their interest they must have a good understanding of what their own development and that of their horse entails.
+It is evident that people interested in horses are seeking a better means of riding, known as